osmbe/road-completion/README.md

 *Software set-up inspired by ["Quality analysis for OpenStreetMap"](https://blog.mapbox.com/quality-analysis-for-openstreetmap-a9058eb79c9a) by [Matt Greene](https://github.com/MateoV) from [Mapbox](https://www.mapbox.com/)*

+## Goals

+OpenStreetMap (OSM) is extremly good at quickly creating a usable map.
+It is less good at getting to 100% finished on a specific topic.
+The last 2% of roads might take forever to get mapped in OpenStreetMap.
+This project aims to find these 2% with the help of external road data.
+This can be governement data or machine learned data.
+We then offer the missing roads as microtasks to the mapping community.
+This means that after we have "finished" the work, the OpenStreetMap data will be at least as complete as the reference dataset - so any trust placed in that reference can now be place in OpenStreetMap as well!

 ## History of the project

 - [Diary post](https://www.openstreetmap.org/user/joost%20schouppe/diary/39250) by [Joost Schouppe](https://github.com/joostschouppe)